arghanath007/Data-Science/Deep Learning/DeepLearningNew.md

 > Depending on the amount of data we have, if we have a small dataset, then we might unfreeze only one layer at a time and fine-tune it for some epochs.
 If we have a large dataset(like Food101), we might unfreeze more than one layer at a time(and get away with it) and fine-tune them for some epochs.

+## Underfitting

+> In a nutshell, Underfitting refers to a model that can neither performs well on the training data nor generalize to new data.

+## Overfitting

+> In a nutshell, Overfitting is a problem where the evaluation of machine learning algorithms on training data is different from unseen data.

 ## Reduce Overfitting in Deep Learning:-